saikatb/Airline_Data_Analysis/Airline Data Analysis.md

-After skimming through the dataset, below questions came in into the prominense.
+After skimming through the dataset, below questions came in into the prominense:

 1) Which flights departured delayed, ontime or before time delays
 2) Which are the best airports in terms of on time departures ?